agnosweaver/agnosmodel2/THIRD_PARTY_LICENSES.md

 Each library retains its own license, as listed below.
 Please review and comply with these licenses if you distribute or use this project.

+**Note:** The project core itself is dependency free except for standard python libraries.
+Additional dependencies arise from battries-included wrappers.

 | Name               | Version  | License                                       |
 |--------------------|----------|-----------------------------------------------|
 | aiohappyeyeballs   | 2.6.1    | Python Software Foundation License            |